 - 1. All personal items, including cell phones, smart watches, calculators, and cameras must be placed in the designated area. - 2.
-Calculators will be provided by the instructor or within the Lockdown Browser and must be returned before the student leaves the examination room. - 3.
+Calculators will be provided within the Lockdown Browser or by the instructor if needed. - 3.
 Classroom notes may not be accessed after testing has begun. - 4.
 Students must seat themselves as far away from other classmates as possible. - 5.
 There will be no talking during examinations. - 6.
-If instructor assistance is needed, the student will raise his/her hand.
+If instructor assistance is needed, the student will raise their hand.